pulibrary/marc_pd_tool/docs/MATCHING_ALGORITHM.md

 - Location information
 - Imprint relationships

+#### Derived Work Detection

+The tool identifies and applies penalties for derived works that are not the original:

+- **Indexes**: "Index to...", "Cumulative index"
+- **Bibliographies**: "Bibliography of...", "References"
+- **Supplements**: "Supplement to...", "Addendum"
+- **Guides**: "Study guide", "Teacher's guide"

+Multi-language support for English, French, German, Spanish, and Italian.

 ### Step 4: Match Determination

 A match is confirmed when the similarity scores meet these thresholds:

-- **Title similarity**: 40% or higher
+- **Title similarity**: 25% or higher (base threshold)
-- **Author similarity**: 30% or higher (if author data exists)
+- **Author similarity**: 20% or higher (if author data exists)
-- **Publisher similarity**: 30% or higher (if publisher data exists)
+- **Publisher similarity**: 50% or higher (if publisher data exists)
 - **Year tolerance**: Publication years must be within 1 year of each other

-The tool uses an "early exit" optimization: if the title score is extremely high (95% or above), it may accept the match without checking other fields.
+- **Combined minimum score**: 35% or higher (increased from 30% for better precision)

+#### Score Combination and Validation

+The tool combines field scores using weighted averages with several refinements:

+1. **Multi-Field Validation**: Prevents single-field dominance
+   - At least TWO fields must have reasonable scores (>30%)
+   - Single field matches (even 100%) cap combined score at 25%
+   - Author-only or publisher-only matches receive 0.5x penalty

+2. **Missing Field Weight Redistribution**: When ONE field is missing but others match well
+   - If title >70% and exactly one field missing: redistributes weights
+   - Example: Missing publisher but strong title/author match gets fair scoring
+   - Never applies when BOTH author AND publisher are missing

+3. **Derived Work Penalties**: Based on confidence and type match
+   - Both same type of derived work: 10% penalty
+   - Different types: 30% penalty
+   - One derived, one not: 50% penalty

+#### Library of Congress Control Number (LCCN) Matching

+When both the MARC record and copyright record have the same LCCN (a unique identifier assigned by the Library of Congress), the match receives a conditional boost:

+- **Strong field agreement** (title ≥40%): Full 20-point boost
+- **Moderate agreement** (title ≥20% AND author/publisher ≥60%): 15-point boost
+- **Weak agreement** (author ≥80% AND publisher ≥60%): 10-point boost
+- **Poor agreement**: Minimal 5-point boost (likely cataloging error)

+This conditional approach guards against LCCN cataloging errors while still providing valuable signal.

+**Important**: The vast majority of records do not have LCCNs, so the base thresholds are calibrated to work well without this boost.

 ### Step 5: Special Cases

-#### LCCN (Library of Congress Control Number) Matching

-When both the MARC record and copyright data contain an LCCN, the tool uses this for direct matching.
-This provides high-confidence matches without relying on text similarity.

 #### Generic Titles